Biosensor

 What do we do?

 We are a student team from the University of Twente, Netherlands.
-And we compete in a international competition yearly hosted by SensUs to develop a biosensor to solve real life medical challenges.
+And we compete in an international competition yearly hosted by SensUs to develop a biosensor to solve real-life medical challenges.

-Each year different student teams across the globe compete in this competition to design and develop a biosensor to tackle the industry standards of biosensors.
+Each year, different student teams across the globe compete in this competition to design and develop a biosensor to meet the industry standards of biosensors.

 Who or what is SensUs?